elpnt/docquiz/README.md

 ## How to use

 1. Paste a document URL to the form and push "Generate"
-2. The app automatically navigates you to generated quizzes page.
+2. The app will generate a link to the quiz
 3. Solve it!

 ## Stack

 - Next.js
+- shadcn/ui
+- Radix UI
 - Tailwind CSS
 - Supabase
 - GPT-4 by OpenAI API